priyanshuchahar/IG-REPORT-BOT/README.md

 <br>
 ├  Bot can report a account with max 2.4 M Followers.
 <br>
-├  It is very easy to use just by following the steps in the video on my channel.
+├  It is very easy to use just by following the steps in the video on my channel.s
 <br>